Nuclear Power in Hungary

 Rather than proceeding with open tender, in January 2014 the government signed an agreement with Rosatom to build two reactors at Paks, with Russia providing 80% of the finance.
 The government said that the EU had already approved a draft plan for building the units of up to 1200 MWe each, at a likely cost of around €12 billion.
 The first unit was to be operational about 2023.
 In December 2014 MVM Paks II signed three implementation agreements with NIAEP-ASE of Nizhny Novgorod.
 These formalize the design, procurement and construction parameters for the new units, conditions related to their operation and maintenance support, and details regarding fuel supply and the handling and storage of used nuclear fuel.

 A €10 billion financing deal from Russia was agreed in February to cover 80% of the anticipated project cost, with Hungary to repay the loan over 21 years of operation.
 The interest rate is below 4% for 11 years then 4.5% then 4.95%.
 In a 256-29 vote the parliament approved the finance deal.
-Hungary plans to start drawing on the loan in 2105 to finance planning.
+Hungary planned to start drawing on the loan in 2015 to finance planning.

 Fuel was to be supplied solely by Rosatom, but this aspect of the deal was challenged by the EU’s Euratom Supply Agency (ESA), backed by the European Commission (EC), on the basis of there being no alternative supplier for the particular fuel design in the event of a supply disruption.
 The contract was later approved by the ESA with the duration of the exclusive contract with Rosatom being cut from 20 to 10 years, after which time alternative suppliers would be able to bid to supply fuel.

-In November 2015 the EC announced it had started legal action against Hungary over the Rosatom contract for the Paks II project, expressing concerns about its compatibility with EU public procurement rules.
-The EC then opened a state aid investigation into the project financing for Paks.
-The outcome of this is expected late in 2016.
+In November 2015 the EC announced it had started legal action against Hungary over the Rosatom contract for the Paks II project, expressing concerns about its compatibility with EU public procurement rules but clearing the matter in November 2016.
+The EC also opened a state aid investigation into the project financing for Paks II.
+The outcome of this was expected late in 2016.

 Planned Hungarian power reactors